ChainLynxRobotics/Romi-Projects/Task 1/Instructions.md

 </details>
 <br>

-We use absolute values in the isFinished method in the case the inputted distance is negative.
-Similarly, we multiply the default translation speed by the sign of the distance so we travel in the right direction.
-Before ending the command, we stop the drivetrain.

 ### Rotation command
 This command is logically very similar to the translation command.
 We need to define a RomiGyro object in the drivetrain subsystem, as well as a function to get its angle, which is in degrees by default.